iturdikulov/notes/index.md

 For press or business inquiries, you can contact me via [[email]].
 But please **don't send me spam messages**, I might be interested in job offers or something related to notes published on this site.

-To get email address please try to use **one** of these methods:
+To get email address, please try to use **one** of these methods:

 1. If you have "modern" [[web_browser]] you can read it from the picture below.\
    ![my_email](img/my_email.svg)

-2. Combine my name in lowercase (`Inom`), the at sign (`@`), and current domain (`iturdikulov.com`), and you'll get full email address.
+2. Combine my name in lowercase (`Inom`), the at sign (`@`), and current domain (`iturdikulov.com`), and you'll get a full email address.

-Other ways to contact me **maybe** I'll share through email contact channel.
+Other ways to contact me, **maybe** I'll share through email contact channel.

 ## Index

-My website contains mainly my notes that are of interest of me, they are managed with [[Zettelkasten]] methodology.
+My website contains mainly my notes that are of interest to me, they are managed with [[Zettelkasten]] methodology.
 I use them mostly to improve my [[learning|education process]], store information that important for me and share it with others.
 I will be pleased if you find something useful.

 My notes are sort of "second brain", allow me choosing what to do **next**, store long-term information and focus on important things: